Career

 We collect and process your data for a number of purposes and where we have a legal basis to do so, as follows:

-• PDJ has a legitimate interest in processing personal data during the recruitment process and for keeping records of the process.
+• ATE has a legitimate interest in processing personal data during the recruitment process and for keeping records of the process.
 Processing data from job applicants allows us to manage the recruitment process, assess and confirm a candidate’s suitability for employment and decide to whom to offer a job.
 We may also need to process data from job applicants to respond to and defend against legal claims.

 • In some cases, we need to process data to ensure that we are complying with our legal obligations.
 For example, we are required to check a successful applicant’s eligibility to work in the UK before employment starts.

-• PDJ may process information about whether or not applicants are disabled so we can make reasonable adjustments for candidates who have a disability.
+• ATE may process information about whether or not applicants are disabled so we can make reasonable adjustments for candidates who have a disability.
 Where we process other special categories of data, such as information about ethnic origin, sexual orientation, health or religion or belief, this is for equal opportunities monitoring purposes.
 Our processing of these types of data will be carried out to ensure you or us can meet our obligations or exercise our rights under law related to employment or (only where applicable) to enable us to establish, exercise or defend legal claims.

 We will not use your data for any purpose other than the recruitment process of which you are a part.